Walton-DeFuniak Library: Weapons collection

 The library is also home to a collection of antique arms and armor originally owned by Palmer College's Professor Kenneth Bruce.
 His father, Wallace Bruce was appointed as a U.S. Consul in Scotland and the family lived in Edinburgh from 1889 to 1893, during this time Kenneth Bruce would begin to collect armor.
 Together Wallace and Kenneth Bruce would grow the collection, adding more items as they traveled around the world.
-As both father and son had been professors at Palmer College, one of the earliest established institutions in the area, the collection would be displayed and ultimately willed to the college by Kenneth Bruce after his passing in 1916.
+As both father and son had been professors at Palmer College, one of the earliest established institutions in the area, the collection would be displayed and ultimately willed to the college by Kenneth Bruce after his death in 1916.
 The collection remained at Palmer College until it closed in 1936, when it was turned over to the city to pay off part of the college's debts.
 The collection would be housed at the DeFuniak Springs City Hall until 1945, when there was a fire at the city hall which the collection survived.
 After this point the collection would find itself in different areas of Walton County, from a corner of the old fire station to the Walton County High School Anchor Club in the 1960s, before its arrival at the library in 1984.

 The collection holds over a hundred weapons and pieces of armor.
 Although there is no documentation to go along with the items, through research and the help of knowledgeable visitors interested in weapons, it has become possible to identify the country and estimated dates of origin for several items on display.
 Among the items found in the collection are Japanese handguns, African spears, and European helmets.
 A large number of the weapons are European and from the era of the Crusades.
 There are also many others from the Orient, as well as Kentucky muskets from the 18th century.